Neurons and governance

 the number, location, and ownership of the nodes accepted from a data center provider

-assignment of nodes to subnets
+assignment of nodes to subnet blockchains

 Because tokens on the Internet Computer are generally liquid, they do not represent a stable enough commitment on the part of their holders for them to be used for governance purposes.
 To provide the stability required for responsible governance, tokens can be converted to neurons.
 A neuron represents a number of ICP tokens that cannot be exchanged for a minimum period of time (the lock-up period).

-The Internet Computer tracks the number of ICP tokens that are locked up in neurons and provides the logic necessary for voting in conjunction with managing ICP token account balances.
+The Internet Computer blockchain tracks the number of ICP tokens that are locked up in neurons and provides the logic necessary for voting in conjunction with managing ICP token account balances.